cradlepoint/sdk-samples/Installer_UI/readme.txt

 Application Purpose
 ===================
 Provide a simple web interface for installers to configure WiFi.
+Branded for T-Mobile.

 The application runs a webserver on port 8000.
 The application adds a zone firewall forwarding from the Primary LAN Zone to the Router Zone to allow access to the UI.